General Rental Conditions

 Article 11 – Reporting

-Le Collectionist will send a detailed statement to the Principal regarding the amounts collected and paid.
+Le Collectionist will send a detailed statement to the Principal regarding the amounts collected and paid on their behalf, as well as their fees.

 Le Collectionist will notify the Principal of the payments made for the seasonal rental at the time of reporting.